F1 2026 driver line-ups: latest contract news and rumours

 After a difficult start to 2024, the Alpine car came good in the second half of the season, with a double podium finish for Gasly and Ocon helping to haul the team to sixth in the standings after languishing at the bottom of the table for a while.

-Now though, things don’t look so certain.
-Franco Colapinto proved the star stand-in at Williams when he was called to replace the underperforming Logan Sargeant for the latter part of the season, and now the Argentinian has joined the Enstone team as a reserve driver.
+However, Doohan underperformed as was replaced after five races by Franco Colapinto, the star stand-in at Williams when he was called to replace the underperforming Logan Sargeant for the latter part of the season.

-Gasly will be at Alpine for 2026 – will it be Doohan next to him, Colapinto or someone else?
+Gasly will be at Alpine for 2026, but who will be alongside him?

 Haas 2026 F1 driver line-up